lrud/futures_vpoc_backtest/README.md

 # ES Futures VPOC Strategy Backtester

 ## Overview
-Advanced algorithmic trading strategy for E-mini S&P 500 (ES) futures that combines Volume Point of Control (VPOC) analysis with statistical validation.
-The strategy identifies high-probability trading opportunities by analyzing volume distribution patterns, value area migrations, and market microstructure.
+Advanced algorithmic trading strategy for E-mini S&P 500 (ES) futures that combines Volume Point of Control (VPOC) analysis with machine learning enhancement.
+The strategy identifies institutional price acceptance by tracking VPOC migrations and uses a sophisticated neural network filter to improve signal quality.

+## Core Strategy Philosophy

+**Foundation**: The strategy hinges on identifying when the highest trading activity (VPOC) migrates, using this as a proxy for institutional price acceptance.
+The program will only try to buy at support levels (sell at resistance) when there is strong statistical proof that the market's underlying trend agrees with the trade.

+**Hybrid Approach**: Combines rule-based VPOC analysis with PyTorch neural network filtering.
+The ML model acts as an intelligent filter on the original VPOC signals to improve trade quality and selectivity.

 ## Strategy Performance (March 10, 2025)